memespring/wiki-platformland-content/government-platforms.md

 e.g. how many parking spaces are free in the hospital car-park

 ## Visualisation and graphing
-The parrell here is with the [Google Charts API ](https://developers.google.com/chart/).
-There were conoversations about this at the UK Government Digital Service, but the 'Performance Platform' graph library was never abstracted out into a dedicated service.
+The parallel here is with the [Google Charts API ](https://developers.google.com/chart/).
+There were conversations about this at the UK Government Digital Service, but the 'Performance Platform' graph library was never abstracted out into a dedicated service.

 ## Booking